 Don’t Stop with a Case – Get Upsie Protection, too

 Picking up an OtterBox case is a great way to protect your new phone, but you shouldn’t stop there.
-Add on an Upsie extended warranty
+Add on an Upsie subscription warranty

 for even more thorough protection.
 If your case fails to protect your phone, Upsie’s accident protection will!
 Plus, cases cannot protect from manufacturing and battery defects like an Upsie warranty.